PreferredAI/helm-charts/charts/solr/README.md

 ## Authentication

-Basic Authentication is one of the a various authentication plugins for Solr.
+Basic Authentication is one of the various authentication plugins for Solr.
 To initiate Solr with Basic Authentication, you will need to place the default [security.json](https://lucene.apache.org/solr/guide/basic-authentication-plugin.html) file into Zookeeper.

 To do this, you will first need to either: